wp-plugins/timezonecalculator/readme.txt

 - `format_datetime`: default `Y-m-d H:i`

-- `timezones`: alternative timezones-array - each array entry has to be a string as described in the Expert Section of the Admin Menu; default is the timezones-entries array which can be modified in the Admin Menu
+- `timezones`: alternative timezones-array - each array entry has to be a string as described in the Expert Settings of the Admin Menu; default is the timezones-entries array which can be modified in the Admin Menu

 - `prefer_user_timezones`: prefer user set timezones - if they exist - to global or function call timezones; default is `false`